softworkz/emby-wiki/Images.md

 * ParentBackdropItemId - The id of an ancestor item with backdrop images
 * ParentBackdropImageTags - The cache tags of the ancestor backdrop images

+## Image Format

+By default, images are returned in the original format, which generally will be either png or jpg.
+If the user has image enhancer plugins installed such as Cover Art, the default output format will be forced to png.

+If a specific output format is needed, this can be controlled using the **format param**.
+Available values are:

+* bmp
+* gif
+* jpp
+* png

+If forcing to jpg it's possible that some transparency will be lost.
+It's recommended to apply a background color of your choosing using the **backgroundColor param**, which accepts html color values, such as #000000 or red.

 ## Adding a Played Indicator

 A played indicator overlay can be added onto the image using **Indicator=Played**